geoportal-org/geoportal-org/migration/settings/layers/README.md

 ```sh
 python import_default_layers_from_liferay.py
 ```

+This script creates folder ‘layers’ and put in them the kml files downloaded from liferay.

 The script processing is finished when the message 'Total execution time' appears.
 If there are any problems with uploading records, failed attempts will be stored in the failed_records.json file.